The Note Circle

 Impress your mates with enharmonic equivalents!

 At this point we're going to start learning just a tiny bit of music theory.
 A little theory goes a long way, and you will find your playing improves a lot with a little understanding of what you're doing.
-It's not too hard to grasp the basic principles, and you will using the information that we learn in this lesson forever!
+It's not too hard to grasp the basic principles, and you will use the information that we learn in this lesson forever!

 The Note Circle

 Here you can see here the ‘Note Circle' which shows all 12 notes that we use in western music.
 Each step around the circle is the same as moving one fret, and this is called a semitone.
 Two steps around the circle is called a tone.